kyra-cutler/Plag-saturated-melt-P-T-H2O-An/README.md

 To get started:

-1) Download the ‘plag-saturated-liquid-hygrothermobarometry’ folder.
+1) Click on the green code button and download zip file.
+Do not remove or delete any files within this folder.

 2) Enter your normalised glass compositional data into the INPUT.xlsx spreadsheet.
 All oxide columns must be filled or entered with zero.